heiswayi/heiswayi.nrird.com/_posts/2015/2015-08-17-encryption-decryption-in-php.md

 ### FAQ

-#### Can I use this encryption method to protect a password?
+#### Can this encryption method able to be used to protect a password?

-The answer is no.
+Answer: No

 To secure a user password, the best practice is to implement a **one-way hashing algorithm technique**.
 This implementation is irreversible.
 Unlike the encryptions, they are formulated to be decryptable.
-In PHP, it is recommended to use the built-in functions to securely hash the user password, e.g. [password_hash](http://php.net/manual/en/function.password-hash.php) or [crypt](http://php.net/manual/en/function.crypt.php).
+In PHP, it is recommended to use the built-in functions to securely hash the user password, i.e. [password_hash](http://php.net/manual/en/function.password-hash.php) or [crypt](http://php.net/manual/en/function.crypt.php).

-In my previous PHP apps development, I used this custom function to **hash** the user password securely:
+In some of my previous PHP apps, I did use the following custom function to hash the user password securely:

 ```php
 <?php